AndyYuen/permitting/README.md

 # 1. Solar Village
-This is a home work assignment
+This is a home work assignment.

 # 2. Environment
-This POC uses the Process Automation Manager 7.3.0.GA running on JBOSS EAP 7.2 on a VM.
+This POC uses the Red Hat Process Automation Manager (RHPAM) 7.3.0.GA running on JBOSS EAP 7.2 on a VM.

-It is assumed that the customer has already have such a working environment set up and operational.
+It is assumed that the customer has already set up a working RHPAM environment with Business Central and Kie-server.

 # 3. Scope changes
 Following the assignment story line, the Consultant had an agreement with the customer on the POC scope changes.
 They are: